CoderDotJs/l2-per-server/readme.md

 Once the application is up and running, open your browser and navigate to `http://localhost:3000` to start using the Lost and Found platform.

-### Reporting Lost Items
+### Adopt

 1. Sign up or log in to your account.
-2. Navigate to the "Report Lost Item" section.
-3. Fill out the form with the item details and submit.

-### Reporting Found Items

-1. Sign up or log in to your account.
-2. Navigate to the "Report Found Item" section.
+2. Navigate to the "Pets" section.
-3. Fill out the form with the item details and submit.
+3. Fill out the form to adopt

-### Searching for Items
+### Searching for Pet

-1. Use the search bar on all found items and all lost items.
+1. Use the search bar on all pets.
 2. Apply filters category and search results .

 ## License